-That Nel's orthopedagogic thinking was constrained by the absence of an authentic and clear pedagogic macro-structural launching pad [i.e., a pedagogic perspective] is clearly reflected in the conspicuous separation that he made between the psychological and the pedagogical and in his description of orthopedagogics as a complex scientific structure in the midst of the pedagogic (28:8).
-He attributed this complexity mainly to the fact that orthopedagogics deals with a child in his pedagogic situatedness, for which reason it also requires knowledge of theoretical pedagogics and all of its part-sciences, in particular, psychological pedagogics, didactic pedagogics, social pedagogics, etc.; in the second place, it is involved with a disabled child and knowledge of a child with defects in his physical or psychic-spiritual structure is important.
-With reference to Dutch orthopedagogues of the time he described (28:9) orthopedagogics as educative activity on behalf of a child who because of his psychic-spiritual and organic structure is seriously impeded in offering him ordinary education.
+That Nel's orthopedagogic thinking is constrained by the absence of an authentic and clear pedagogical macrostructural launching pad [i.e., a pedagogical perspective] is clearly reflected in the conspicuous separation which he makes between the psychological and the pedagogical, and in his description of orthopedagogics, as a complex scientific structure in the midst of the pedagogical (28:8).
+He attributes this complexity mainly to the fact that orthopedagogics deals with a child in his/her pedagogical situatedness, for which reason it also requires knowledge of theoretical pedagogics, and its part-sciences, in particular, psychological pedagogics, didactic pedagogics, social pedagogics, etc.; in the second place, it is involved with a disabled child, and knowledge of a child with defects in his/her physical or psychicspiritual structure is important.
+With reference to Dutch orthopedagogues of the time, he describes (28:9) orthopedagogics as educative activity on behalf of a child who, because of his/her psychic-spiritual and organic structure, is seriously impeded in offering him/her ordinary education.

-Thus, for Nel the deviancy or disability along with the educational occurrence of this child are primary rather than the underactualization of his psychic life potentialities in terms of a problematic educative event that has been actualized by the child and/or adult.

-It was not until the late 1960's and early 1970's that clear structural, categorical and criterial schemes were established in didactic pedagogics^(54; 55; 56), fundamental pedagogics^(22; 23; 24; 35) psychopedagogics^(47; 50; 51) and sociopedagogics and figured in the description of a particular problematic educative situation in terms of the quality of the implementation of these essentials [e.g., structures].
-The desire for an "independent" orthopedagogic perspective now clearly was pushed to the surface.
+Thus, for Nel, the deviancy or disability, along with the educational occurrence of this child are primary, rather than the under-actualization of his/her psychic life potentialities in terms of a problematic educative event which has been actualized by the child and/or adult.
+It is not until the late 1960's and early 1970's that clear structural, categorical, and criterial schemes are established in didactic pedagogics^(54; 55; 56), fundamental pedagogics^(22; 23; 24; 35) psychopedagogics^(47; 50; 51), and sociopedagogics, and figured in the description of a particular problematic educative situation in terms of the quality of the implementation of these essentials [e.g., structures].
+The desire for an "independent" orthopedagogic perspective now is clearly pushed to the surface.

-7. The orthopedagogic as a pedagogic perspective
+7. The orthopedagogic as a pedagogical perspective

-Since the beginning of the 1970's increasing emphasis was placed on problematic educating, as such, and although a child's physical, intellectual and other disabilities still figured prominently, orthopedagogic thinking began to concentrate increasingly on the problematic educative dynamics as such.
-This increasingly revealed the necessity for a distinction between a problematic educative situation and a problematic educative event.
-A problematic educative event is related directly to inadequate educative activities where a child continually is restrained in becoming adult or in learning, and his personal potentials are under-actualized-in-education (60: 37).
-In a problematic educative situation there are aggravating circumstances regarding the course of educating, e.g., disabilities, poverty and more.
-However, these aggravating circumstances, in themselves, cannot qualify as a problem in becoming adult or in learning since they do not force a child to inadequately actualize his personal potentialities.
-Essentially, the becoming and learning of a disabled child are no different from those of another child; however, there is a differentness in their quality that can be restraining^(60: 39).
+Since the beginning of the 1970's, increasing emphasis is placed on problematic educating as such, and although a child's physical, intellectual, and other disabilities still figure prominently, thinking begins to concentrate increasingly on the problematic educative dynamics as such.
+This increasingly reveals the necessity for a distinction between a problematic educative situation and a problematic educative event.
+A problematic educative event is related directly to inadequate educative activities, where a child is continually restrained in becoming adult, or in learning, and his/her personal potentials are under-actualized-in-education^(60: 37).
+In a problematic educative situation, there are aggravating circumstances regarding the course of educating, e.g., disabilities, poverty, and more.
+However, these aggravating circumstances, in themselves, cannot qualify as a problem in becoming adult or in learning, since they do not force a child to inadequately actualize his/her personal potentialities.
+Essentially, the becoming and learning of a disabled child are no different from those of another child; however, there is a differentness in their quality, which can be restraining^(60: 39).

-In 1973 a systematic search was begun to uncover the problematic educative dynamics underlying a unique child's being restrained.

-The practical direction of orthopedagogics, aimed at neutralizing these dynamics, also became more compelling.
-With the establishment of the Department of Orthopedagogics as an independent academic department in 1977, specific attention was given to disclosing the essentials of problematic educating (60:39) as such, and neutralizing or eliminating the problem on the basis of authentic orthopedagogic insights.
+In 1973, a systematic search begins to uncover the problematic educative dynamics underlying a unique child's being restrained.
+The practical direction of orthopedagogics, aimed at neutralizing these dynamics, also become more compelling.
+With the establishment of the Department of Orthopedagogics, as an independent academic department in 1977, specific attention is given to disclosing the essentials of problematic educating $^{(60:39)}$ as such, and neutralizing or eliminating the problem by authentic orthopedagogic insights.